jeremehancock/Backup-Verification-Tool/README.md

 ## AI Assistance Disclosure

-This tool was developed with assistance from AI language models.
+This tool was developed with assistance from AI tools.